dibsy/Recipies-Of-A-Jenkins-Hacker/backdoor/README.md

     - Add a cronjob
     - Add another user

+## Triggering backdoor jobs

+- Add a build-step

+- Add a post-build Actions to start our backdoor

+- Build a job that runs periodically

 ## Worker-Node SSH Keys

 - We can dump the SSH keys from the Jenkins Controller